jeeannyy/jeeannyy/README.md

 ## Hi there, I’m Jeeann!

-🇬🇧 Junior Full-stack developer based in London
+🌱 Junior Full-stack developer based in London

-🌱 I’m learning React

 🦕 Passionate about human-computer interactions and artificial intelligence